 Belhaven University is a member of the American Council on Education, the Mississippi Association of Independent Colleges, and the Association of Presbyterian Colleges.
-It is approved by the American Association of University Women, the National Association of Independent Colleges and Universities, and the Council for Christian Colleges and Universities.
+It is approved by the National Association of Independent Colleges and Universities, and the Council for Christian Colleges and Universities.